optuna/optuna-dashboard/docs/tutorials/hitl.rst

 3. Database and File Storage to store the experiment’s data (Study)
 4. Script that samples hyperparameters from Optuna and generates outputs

+The DB is the place where the information of the Study is stored.
+The Artifact Store is a place for storing artifacts (data, files, etc.) for the Optuna Dashboard.
+In this case, it is used as a storage location for the RGB images.

 .. image:: ./images/hitl5.png

 Our script repeatedly performs these steps: